Who Cares About Religion?

 A group of happy people on a seminar exercise holding read, blue and green signs.A group of happy people on a seminar exercise holding read, blue and green signs.

-More than 80 percent of the world’s population identify as religious.
-Values and moral issues, how we live our lives, what is perceived as right or wrong, good or bad, is often shaped by religious structures and by formal or informal religious leaders.
+More than 80 per cent of the global population identifies as religious.
+Values, moral perspectives, and everyday choices, what is considered right or wrong, good or evil, are often influenced by religious traditions, teachings, and both formal and informal religious leadership.

 Advocacy with Faith in Development